-Figure (7) presents a wind signal with the respective ZCR sequence.
+Figure 7 presents a wind signal with the respective ZCR sequence.
 It shows the differences of values of ZCR with different parts of the signal.
-Then Depending upon the resulted information of ZCR, we are tried to determine the class of wind based on this type of feature
+Then Depending upon the resulted information of ZCR, we are tried to determine the class of wind based on this type of feature information.
+The accuracy rate obtained here is (74.43%), and Figure (4) shows a CNN scheme training that gave this final result.

-Figure (7) The CNN Training with Final Result (74.43%)

-5.2.2 FFT Features
+5.2.2 FFT features

 The FFT algorithm is used to compute the DFT of input sound vector x.
 It computes the N-point DFT.
 The FFT is applied on the input audio signal to extract the most important features of the frequencies that present in the signal.
-Then the DFT Coefficient is more important to look at the overall frequency content of signal .Figure(8)show the results of DFT coefficients of double side, in (a)without shifting and in (b) applying shifting ,by shifting the zero-frequency component to the center .
+Then the DFT Coefficient is more important to look at the overall frequency content of signal.
+Figure 8 show the results of DFT coefficients of double side, in (a)without shifting and in (b) applying shifting, by shifting the zero-frequency component to the center.
 In any case, if the results of the transformation with length N then then half of the data will be taken from 0 to N-1/2.